The Big Picture

 Chat is for quick conversations (great for spur-of-the-moment discussions).

-- But when you have a lot of people talking about multiple subjects in a Forum or Team, Chat conversations can easily become overwhelming and fragmented.
+- However, when you have a lot of people talking about multiple subjects all in a Forum or Team, Chat conversations can easily become overwhelming and fragmented.
 That’s where Topics come in…

 Topics are for specifically-focused conversations (great for longer, topic-oriented discussions).

 - Topics are a great way to organize ongoing discussions about a particular subject, which can be added to indefinitely.

 - You can start a specific Topic for discussion and other Users are able to comment directly in your Topic, share files, and set reminders.

 - Chat comments can be turned into a Topic at any time by clicking the ellipses menu on any Chat message and selecting “Create Topic”.
 This will then provide the option to create a Topic from the selected Chat message or multiple Chat messages.

 Tasks are for turning conversations into action (great for assigning, tracking, and completing projects).

 - Tasks allow you to keep track of the projects your team commits to by creating a list of individual Tasks, assigning them to Users to work on, sharing relevant files, communicating directly within the Task, setting reminders and due dates, and tracking Task progress.